-The city has committed to hiring six new police officers – one sergeant and five patrol officers – to handle the expanded duties in the annexed area.
+The city has committed to hiring six new police officers to handle the expanded duties in the annexed area.
+This includes one sergeant and five patrol officers.
 This will boost police coverage significantly in the Klahanie area.

-In northeast King County, where the annexation area is, the Sheriff’s Office has an average response time of 9.5 minutes for “Priority X” calls – stabbings, shootings, in-progress robberies and other very serious crimes.
+In northeast King County, where the annexation area is, the Sheriff’s Office has an average response time of 9.5 minutes for “Priority X” calls.
+These include stabbings, shootings, in-progress robberies and other very serious crimes.
 The city’s response time will be four minutes or less.

-Well, Klahanie proper has hired off-duty officers to supplement their coverage from King County, and we’re told those extra security people have been able to respond quickly.
-But the response times from Sammamish Police will certainly be a lot faster than the historical performance of King County Sheriff’s Officers in Klahanie.
+Klahanie proper has hired off-duty officers to supplement their coverage from King County.
+We’re told those extra security people have been able to respond quickly.
+But response times from Sammamish Police will be much faster than the historical performance of King County Sheriff’s Officers in Klahanie.